Matthew-petroff/diablo-mapgen/README.md

 ## Features

-- Analyzes Diablo I maps to identify optimal seed candidates.
+- Analyzes Diablo 1 maps to identify optimal seed candidates.
 - Considers factors such as map layout, item distribution, and quest placement.
 - Designed to assist speedrunners in achieving faster completion times.